davified/refactoring-exercise/docs/refactoring-video.md

 - [x] Run notebook and ensure it works
 - [x] Make a copy of the notebook (to eliminate any emotional attachment)
 - [x] Remove print statements
+- [x] Read notebook and list code smells
 - [x] Convert notebook as Python file
-- [x] Read notebook and list code smells
+- [x] Determine boundary of refactoring and add characterisation test there

 ## Refactoring steps
 - [] Run tests in watch mode